 Jane is your employee and works in the marketing department.
 Jane receives an internal secondment to the human resources department for 3 months.
 This is because you want Jane to further develop her interpersonal skills and learn the recruitment process.
 Part of Jane’s role in the marketing team is to also promote employment opportunities at your business.
-Jane returns after her secondment more comfortable dealing with people and improves her marketing performance.
+Jane returns after her secondment more comfortable dealing with people and how the recruitment process works.
+This improves her performance on the job.
 The knowledge she has attained allows her to promote the business with more insight and expertise.

 An external secondment is where the employee moves outside, rather than inside, the business.
 The secondment can be local, or it can even be international.
-These often occur between businesses that have professional partnerships, and
+These often occur between businesses that have professional partnerships or offices interstate and overseas.

 Several legal issues arise in external secondment agreements.
 This is due to the fact that your employee is technically working for someone else, whilst still being employed by you.
 Some of these issues include (but are not limited to):

 Jurisdictional questions can also arise for employees who are working overseas.
 Usually, if your employee goes overseas, the laws in that country will apply.
-Australian laws similarly apply if you receive a secondment employee.
+Australian laws similarly apply if you receive an employee on secondment.